 Here’s your warning: THIS post is going to get super nitty gritty.
 Lots of details, lots of options depending on if you like a beach resort, a condo resort, luxury, budget, etc. And I’m all about comparing and contrasting so you’ll know which picks are best for YOU in each category.
 So buckle up to find out the best resorts in Ka’anapali and Kapalua.

 If you’ve just started researching where to stay on Maui and you’re stuck between whether south Maui (Wailea and Kihei) or west Maui (Ka’anapali/Lahaina/Kapalua) is better, read this post.

-Final Note (and a big favor to ask): If you find my blog and info AT ALL helpful, the absolute best thing you can do to help me out is to click through the links in this post to either book (direct with the hotel, Expedia, Hotels.com, Vrbo) or do your research (TripAdvisor).
-I make a small commission on your bookings (and sometimes clicks) and if you’re going to book a hotel anyways, it’s a WIN WIN.
+Final Note (and a big favor to ask): If you find my blog and info AT ALL helpful, the absolute best thing you can do to help me out is to book through the links in this post.
+I make a small commission on your bookings and if you’re going to book a hotel anyways, it’s a WIN WIN.
 Thanks so much!